Donald Trump Repeatedly Referred To Paradise, California, As ‘Pleasure’ In Visit To Survey Wildfires

 “Paradise.
 What we just saw at Paradise it’s just, er, you know, it’s just not acceptable,” the President then said.

 Camp Fire is California state’s deadliest wildfire to this day, and it completely ravaged the town of Paradise, killing at least 77 people, while the number of missing people has decreased to 993, according to CBS.
-The persistent flames are now 65 per cent contained, after burning through around 150,000 acres.
+The persistent flames are now 65 percent contained, after burning through around 150,000 acres.

 "What a name": President Trump mistakenly called Paradise, California "Pleasure" after touring the wildfire wreckage there https://t.co/4zR48rP68A pic.twitter.com/rMADuALx6U